canonical/self-signed-certificates-operator/README.md

 juju relate self-signed-certificates <your charm>
 ```

-To obtain the CA certificate from this charm, your charm needs to support the `mutual_tls` interface.
+To obtain the CA certificate from this charm, your charm needs to support the
+`certificate_transfer` interface.

 ```console
 juju relate self-signed-certificates:send-ca-cert <your charm>